osbym/module14-tech-blog/README.md

 # Module 14 Challenge Tech Blog (Model View Controller)

-### A CMS-style blog site where developers can publish their blog posts and comment on other developer's posts.
+### A CMS-style blog site where developers can publish and comment on blog posts.

 # Tools